insovs/insopti-PowerPlan/README.md

 # Additional Info
 > [!IMPORTANT]
 > This plan is designed for **desktop use plugged into a wall outlet**.
 Using it on a laptop running on battery is not necessarily recommended, as it maximizes power consumption at all times.

+# `3` Preview & Results
+The screenshots below show the **insopti PowerPlan as it appears in Windows**, as well as the **target field configuration** to verify the plan has been correctly applied and is active on your system.

 ![preview](https://imgur.com/1JNmZxV.png)
 <details>